Rajshahi Medical College: History

-After the separation of East Bengal from India in 1947 the people of Rajshahi region were deprived of medical education and healthcare facilities.
-In 1949 some renowned persons of civil society and political persons involved in administration took initiative to establish a private medical school in Rajshahi city.
-Initially they launched LMF (Licentiate of Medical Faculty) diploma course under State Medical Faculty Dhaka.
-Eighty students were admitted in the first batch.
+After the partition of India in 1947, the people of the Rajshahi region were deprived of medical education and healthcare facilities.
+In 1949, some renowned members of civil society and political personalities involved in the administration took the initiative to establish a private medical school in Rajshahi City.
+Initially, they launched the LMF (Licentiate of Medical Faculty) diploma course under the State Medical Faculty, Dhaka.
+Eighty students were admitted into the first batch.
+In 1954, the erstwhile Pakistani government converted it into a government medical college.
+In 1958, it was launched as a full-fledged college.

-In 1954, erstwhile Pakistan government converted it to government medical college.
-In 1958, it was launched as a complete college.
-It is the first medical college in northern part of Bangladesh.
-The first head of department of Anatomy and Physiology were respectively Lieutenant Colonel Gias Uddin Ahmed who was the first principal of this college and Nayeb Ali.
-There were 43 students in the first batch including 2 female students and only 5 college staffs.
+The first heads of the Departments of Anatomy and Physiology were Lieutenant Colonel Gias Uddin Ahmed—who was also the first principal of this college—and Nayeb Ali.
+There were 43 students in the first batch, including 2 female students, and only 5 college staff members.
 The college and hospital premises are set up on 90 acres of land.
-The three storied 530 bed hospital was built in 1965 which included medicine, surgery and gynaecology-obstetrics Department.
-This hospital premises stands on 60 acres of land which was agricultural farm before.
-20 bed Infectious disease hospital, leprosy control centre and 150 bed Sadar hospital were affiliated with this hospital.
-Henceforth, Sadar hospital was converted to dental unit.
+The three-story, 530-bed hospital was built in 1965 and included medicine, surgery, and gynaecology-obstetrics departments.
+This hospital's premises stand on 60 acres of land, which was previously agricultural land.
+A 20-bed infectious disease hospital, a leprosy control centre, and a 150-bed Sadar hospital were affiliated with this hospital.
+Subsequently, the Sadar Hospital was converted into a dental unit.

-At present MBBS, BDS and postgraduate course on different subjects are running in this college.
-BDS course was launched in 1992 and postgraduate course in 1998.
-General Medical Council of Great Britain recognised this medical college on 1 July 1992.

-Many doctors and students of this college participated in independence war of Bangladesh in 1971.
-A Shahid Minar was built in front of administrative building in 1974.
+At present, Bachelor of Medicine, Bachelor of Surgery (MBBS), Bachelor of Dental Surgery (BDS), and postgraduate courses in different subjects are running at this college.
+The BDS course was launched in 1992 and the postgraduate courses in 1998.
+The General Medical Council of the UK recognized this medical college on 1 July 1992.
+Many doctors and students of this college participated in the Liberation War of Bangladesh in 1971.
+A Shahid Minar was built in front of the administrative building in 1974.